-Her work has been published in Women’s Studies: An Interdisciplinary Journal and Edith Wharton Review She previously taught at Baruch College, CUNY.
+Her work has been published in Women’s Studies: An Interdisciplinary Journal, American Periodicals, and The Edith Wharton Review.
+She previously taught at Baruch College, CUNY.

 First-Year Writing: Women & Culture